 The Associated Press Stylebook and Briefing on Media Law.
 This is the standard in newsrooms all around the country.
 Journalists love it for its easy-to-use A to Z organization.
 Also included is a primer on libel and other legal issues.
 Many individual newspapers have their own style manuals, which add local place names or idioms to the A.P. list of terms.

-The Chicago Manual of Style, Fifteenth Edition.
+The Chicago Manual of Style, Sixteenth Edition.
 This is the manual preferred by magazine and book publishers.
-The new addition has badly needed advice on handling how to deal with Web sites, URLs, and the like.
+The new edition has badly needed advice on handling how to deal with Web sites, URLs, and the like.

 MLA Handbook for Writers of Research Papers and the MLA Style Manual and Guide to Scholarly Publishing are the authorities in academia, when it comes to style.
 They are published by the Modern Language Association.
 MLA style focuses especially on documenting scholarly borrowings for writing on language and literature.
 It has been widely adopted by schools, academic departments, and instructors for over half a century, as well as more than 1,100 scholarly and literary journals, newsletters, and university and commercial presses throughout North America and in Brazil, China, India, Japan, Taiwan, and other countries.